Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Mottaqi.md

 ## 2025-05-30-At-Home - made a working processing program
 Edited every file so that it compiles and runs in processing.
 Currently have a game where you can place sunflowers, collect suns, place peashooters and kill exactly one zombie.

+## 2025-06-01 - so many additions
+finished waves class
+finished UIManager - added buttons for choosing what plant you want to place, shovel button, and menu screens added ability to shovel unwanted plants added ability for zombies to attack plants added 10 waves where zombie spawns get increasingly harder (probably too hard currently) small bugfixes to make game better